 I won't homeschool because I have a lot of time on my hands.
 Even without working, I would have plenty to keep me busy without homeschooling.
 From managing our home (not my forte!) to running our pregnancy loss ministry Naomi's Circle to involvement with church activities...I have more than enough to fill my hours.
 I have learned a lot in the last year about how to, and how not to, prioritize my time.
 And I have a long way to go, but we believe this is a wise way to invest our time, for these few and precious years that we have with our children before adulthood.

 I won't homeschool because I think my kids are too smart for public school.
 Of course, I think my kids are special and smart, each in their own ways, but they aren't geniuses.
 Our local school district has many programs that would both challenge them and meet their needs.
 But I do love that homeschooling allows me to tailor each child's education to their unique strengths and weaknesses and interests.
-So we will be using second grade math with our first grader this year, and grade-level language arts, along with science and social studies lessons that match our Classical Conversations curriculum.
+So we will be using second grade math with our first grader this year, and grade-level language arts, along with science and social studies lessons.
 Whatever works to help our children learn to the best of their ability.

 I won't homeschool because I know enough to teach them everything.
 Yes, I have a teaching certificate and a degree in education.
 No, I don't need it to teach my children.
 Even with it, I don't know all of the higher-level math and science classes that my children might need someday.
 I don't remember everything about world history.
 I may not actually be "smarter than a fifth grader".
 But that's okay.
-I know them, and I know how to learn, and I can learn from other parents who are veteran homeschoolers, and I can get support from blogs and my Classical Conversations community and others.
+I know them, and I know how to learn, and I can learn from other parents who are veteran homeschoolers, and I can get support from blogs and other homeschool friends.
 I will homeschool, not because I know "enough", but because I have a supportive community locally, long-distance, and on-line, who constantly reinforces that if I want to, I can.

 What about you?
 What are your reasons to homeschool?
 And what are the non-reasons?
 Share them here!